need4swede/wiki-go/data/documents/library/shortcuts/document.md

 # Pins

+Bookmark media, people, and library browse contexts, then reach them from categorized Library rows or the Pins row on Home.
+Native Pins use the same ordered, account-scoped settings format on Apple TV, iPhone, and iPad; Backup & Restore can synchronize that list between them.

-Bookmark anything in your library (movies, shows, seasons, episodes, collections, genres, studios, networks, people, tags) and surface them as categorized rows on the Library tab and in the Pins row on Home.
-A second variant, **timestamp pins**, captures a specific moment of playback so you can jump back to it later.
+A second variant, **timestamp Pins**, captures a specific Apple TV playback moment so you can return to it later.